 Performing a background check, as well as sharing this method with your soon-to-be employees, may seem like a hassle and an unnecessary step for a well-seasoned construction manager.

 But trying to confirm, to the best of your ability, that the people you have working with and for you are in good standing with the law is an important piece to your safety puzzle.

 All of your security technology and preparations may not be able to stop someone close to the project who knows the ins and outs of your safety plan.

 It’s important to know who you are trusting with expensive, critical equipment and materials.

-Theft happens; it’s part of the world and reality we live in today.
+Theft happens; it’s part of the world and the reality we live in today.
 But it doesn’t have to happen to you.

 The importance you put on establishing a safety plan for the workers at your job site should be the same as the importance you place on keeping your equipment and building materials safe.

 New technology can help manage the safety of your machines and building equipment.

 But you also need a great construction manager who is proactive and has all the proper logs and map outs of the assets on site.

 And while these to-dos on your safety list goes a long way, knowing your workers — and if they’ve demonstrated criminal behavior in other aspects of their life before — is an important item too.